bhouse1273/knapsack/README.md

 - Q: Where is the output written?
   - A: By default, `routes.csv` in the current working directory.
 You can specify a custom filename as the second command-line argument: `./knapsack_solver 50 my_output.csv`

+- Q: Do I need ONNX Runtime for the RL support library?
+  - A: No, it's optional.
+The RL library works with LinUCB bandit by default.
+Build with `-DBUILD_ONNX=ON` and install ONNX Runtime (`brew install onnxruntime` or `apt-get install libonnxruntime-dev`) to enable trained model inference.

+- Q: How do I use my own trained models with RL support?
+  - A: Train your model in Python (XGBoost, TensorFlow, PyTorch, scikit-learn), export to ONNX format, then load via the `model_path` config field.
+The model must have input shape `[batch, feat_dim]` and output shape `[batch]` (float32).
+See `docs/ONNX_MODEL_GEN.md` for examples.

+- Q: What's the performance difference between LinUCB and ONNX models?
+  - A: Both provide sub-millisecond batch scoring.
+LinUCB is simpler (linear weights) while ONNX models can capture non-linear patterns for better accuracy.
+The library gracefully falls back to LinUCB if the ONNX model fails to load.

+- Q: Can I use RL support without the knapsack solver?
+  - A: Yes!
+The RL library (`librl_support.a`) is independent and can be used standalone for any NBA scoring task.
+See `docs/RL_SUPPORT.md` for the C API and language bindings.